immanuelbint/aws-cloud-labs/01_aws_basics/elb_asg.md

 Allows to distibute traffic across backend of EC2 instances, and it can be spread out across multiple availability zones.
 ELB also support health check to ensure EC2 instances are healthy.

+There are 3 Load Balancer available on AWS
+- Application Load Balancer (v2) - HTTP based traffic
+    - operate at layer 7 (HTTP)
+    - load balancing to multiple HTTP applications across machines
+    - load balancing to multiple application on same machine (ex: containers)
+    - support HTTP/2 and WebSocket
+    - support redirect (example from HTTP to HTTPS)

+- Network Load Balancer (v2)
+    - operate at layer 4 (TCP and UDP)
+    - forward TCP and UDP to your instances
+    - handle millions of request per seconds
+    - ultra-low latency
+    - has one static IP per AZ, and supports assign Elastic IP (helpful for whitelist specific IP)
+    - used for extreme performance TCP and UDP traffic

+- Gateway Load Balancer
+    - operates at layer 3 (Network Layer)
+    - deploy and manage a fleet of 3rd party network virtual appliances in AWS (example: firewalls, intrusion detection and prevention, deep packet inspection system, payload manipulation)
+    - combines the following function, Transparent Network Gateway (single entry / exit for all traffic) and Load Balancer (distribute traffic to your virtual appliances)
+    - uses GENEVE protocol on port 6081

 ### Auto Scaling Groups (ASG)